Why can nerves cause pain?

 In the past, surgical options for repairing nerves were limited and had variable rates of success in alleviating nerve pain or restoring function.
 Surgical procedures that only cut the nerve but do not repair it, leave the nerve with the potential to form a future painful neuroma and don’t give you the chance to regain sensation or function.

-Chronic pain caused by a symptomatic neuroma can be improved by removing the neuroma to get rid of the painful stimulus and then repairing the damaged nerve with Avance® Nerve Graft to provide the opportunity to restore proper sensation and function.
-Avance has been used since 2007 to help surgeons successfully repair damaged and injured peripheral nerves throughout the body.
-There are over 100 published clinical papers demonstrating the use of the nerve graft in applications that include the repair of sensory and motor nerves in the hands, arms, face, torso and lower extremities.
+Chronic pain caused by a symptomatic neuroma can be improved by removing the neuroma to get rid of the painful stimulus and then repairing the damaged nerve with a nerve graft to provide the opportunity to restore proper sensation and function.
+This technique has been used to help surgeons successfully repair damaged and injured peripheral nerves throughout the body.
+The use of the nerve graft in applications that include the repair of sensory and motor nerves in the hands, arms, face, torso, and lower extremities has been well documented in the clinical literature.

 Is every type of nerve pain treatable with surgery?